binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 "Using Components with Known Vulnerabilities" is one that I think we are going to see get worse before it gets better, due to the fact that we are consuming a far greater amount of free and open source.
 With the increase of free and open source package repositories, such as NPM, NuGet and various others, we are now consuming a far greater number of packages without vetting them before including them in our projects.
 This is why I've devoted a set of sections ("Consuming Free and Open Source") within this chapter to this problem.
 There are also sections devoted to this topic in the VPS and Network chapters titled "Using Components with Known Vulnerabilities".
 It's not just a problem with software.
 We are trying to achieve more, with less of our own work, so in many cases we are blindly trusting other sources.
 From the attackers perspective, this is an excellent vector to compromise for maximum exploitation.

-&nbsp;

-{pagebreak}

 ### Lack of Visibility

 I see this as an indirect risk to the asset of [web application ownership](#web-applications-asset-identification-ownership).
-The same sections in the VPS and Network chapters may also be worth reading if you have not already as there is crossover.
+The same sections in the VPS and Network chapters may also be worth reading if you have not already, as there is some crossover.

 Not being able to introspect your application at any given time or being able to know how the health status is, is not a comfortable place to be in and there is no reason you should be there.